liskcenterutrecht/digital-identity/research/20200406 - Stand-up User Stories.md

 #### Organization
 - Govern the members together
 - Governing the Identity Network (the rights attached to certain attestations & verifiable credentials)
+- DAO for LCU
+- Relation to Lisk (sponsor, create proof of concept)
+- As an LCU members, I want to know what other members are working on so that I can collaborate with them.

 #### Identity
 - Establish someones identity